daniserrano7/jira-clone/README.md

 ## Technologies<a name="technologies"></a>

-The app is made with [React](https://reactjs.org/) (using ES6 and hooks), [Typescript](https://www.typescriptlang.org/), [Remix Run](https://remix.run/) as a SSR framework, [Radix](https://www.radix-ui.com/) for accesible UI components, [Tailwind CSS](https://tailwindcss.com/) for the styling and [MobX](https://mobx.js.org/README.html) as state manager.
-Thanks to Remix and its SSR paradigm, state management is reduced at its minimum, and MobX is barely needed (I'm planning to completely remove it).
+The app is made with [React](https://reactjs.org/) (using ES6 and hooks), [Typescript](https://www.typescriptlang.org/), [Remix Run](https://remix.run/) as a SSR framework, [Radix](https://www.radix-ui.com/) for accesible UI components and [Tailwind CSS](https://tailwindcss.com/) for the styling.
+Thanks to Remix and its SSR paradigm, state management is reduced at its minimum.
 Regarding data storage, I've used a [SQLite](https://www.sqlite.org) database, which uses a single file.
 Depending on the environment, persistent storage is handled differently.
 Database location URL can be set via environment variables.
 To handle the database I've used [Prisma](https://www.prisma.io/), which is a great ORM for SQLite.
 For testing, I've used [Vitest](https://vitest.dev/), but due to the new entities approach I no longer need to test the domain level.
 I'm planning to test routing and HTTP requests in the future.

 I've used [ESLint](https://eslint.org/) for linting with low restrictive rules.
 For the formatting, I've relied on [Prettier](https://prettier.io/).
 The app is deployed at [Fly](https://fly.io/).